segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 In this step, you'll create the S3 bucket that will store both the intermediate and final data.

 > info ""
 > Take note of the S3 bucket name you set in this step, as the rest of the set up flow requires it.
-In these instructions, `segment-data-lake` is used.
+In these instructions, the name is `segment-data-lake`.

 During the set up process, create a Lifecycle rule and set it to expire staging data after **14 days**.
 For more information, see Amazon's documentation, [How do I create a lifecycle?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html).